Panosnikc/PHP_OOP_CRUDapp/README.md

 You can download Wamp Server Or Xampp which include a Web server and MySql Server ans is easy to install.

 Import the rentblog.sql file, change the params in the config/Database.php file to your own MySql/DB

+This app is build with PHP, Bootstrap 4, HTML, CSS